mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 The mouse can be used on the waveforms to scratch, spin-back or throw the tracks.
 Right-click on the waveforms allows to drag with the mouse to make temporary pitch adjustments.
 Using the mouse-wheel everywhere in the waveform will zoom the waveform in or out.
-You can choose whether or not too synchronize the zoom level between the decks in the preferences.
+You can choose whether or not to synchronize the zoom level between the decks in the preferences.
 The waveform display is updated in realtime upon seeking.

 There are two smaller waveform summary displays located adjacent to the main waveform